Last Updated: january 2026

 DIY Scenario: Sloped Garden Fence

-DIY & Professional Solutions
+DIY Approaches & Practical Solutions

 Tools You'll Need

-- Miter saw or circular saw with fine-tooth blade
+- Miter saw or circular saw with fine-tooth blade (more teeth = cleaner cut on hardwoods)

-- Level, chalk line, and measuring tape
+- Level, chalk line, and measuring tape (a 100-foot tape is worth it for long fence runs)

 Cutting & Fitting Boards